 This is essential to the production of hormone adrenaline; to the production of the thyroid secretion and the hair and skin pigment, melanin.
 It is effective in weight control because of its effect on the thyroid.
 Its use before meals suppresses the appetite substantially.
 Patients taking half a teaspoon of the powder 30 minutes before each meal, lose from a quarter to half a pound a day.
 It is also essential for the efficient functioning of kidneys and ,bladder.
 Major sources are nuts, seeds, carrots, parsley and tomatoes.
 An important recently discussed therapeutic use of phenylalanine is its ability to overcome most conditions of lethargy through stimulation of adrenaline.

-THREONINEThis amino acid is found in various types of milk and is a major constituent in cow's milk.
+This amino acid is found in various types of milk and is a major constituent in cow’s milk.
 Other sources are nuts, seeds, carrots and green vegetables.
-Without tbreonine, a child's development will be incomplete and there will be malfunctioning of the brain.
+Without threonine, a child’s development will be incomplete and there will be malfunctioning of the brain.
 This amino acid has a powerful anti-convulsive effect

 This helps tissue growth and repair.
 It is active in producing normal blood supply.
 It is also vital to the formation of glycogen in the liver.
 It is found in root vegetables and all green vegetables.
 Studies indicate that the free form of histidine in the blood is low in cases of rheumatoid arthritis and if taken orally, may possibly depress the symptoms of this ailment.
 Oral histidine has, however, a tendency to stimulate hydrochloric acid secretion in the stomach and persons who are susceptible to an overabundance of acid and also those who have ulcers should avoid taking pure histidine.
 Orthopaedic and joint pains are caused by a lack of histidine.